Elsinore (video game): Plot

 The plot of Hamlet revolves around the Danish court of the recently deceased King Hamlet.
 Denmark fears that an invasion from Prince Fortinbras of Norway could be imminent.
 Prince Hamlet, son of the recently deceased king and nephew to King Claudius, meets his father's ghost.
 The ghost reveals that he was murdered by Claudius and makes Hamlet vow to avenge his death.
-Believing him to be Claudius, Halmet accidentally kills Polonius, enraging Polonius' son, Laertes.
+Believing him to be Claudius, Hamlet accidentally kills Polonius, enraging Polonius' son, Laertes.
 After an attempt to kill Hamlet fails, Claudius and Laertes plot to murder him in a duel by using a poisoned sword and poison in the prince's drink.
-Ophelia, Laertes' sister, drowns.
-Hamlet returns for Ophelia's funeral and gets into a fight with Laertes.
+Ophelia, Laertes' sister, drowns Hamlet returns for Ophelia's funeral and gets into a fight with Laertes.
 Hamlet and Laertes duel, and through various means both of them die along with Claudius and Queen Gertrude.
 Fortinbras arrives as Hamlet's heir and takes the crown of Denmark.

 Elsinore begins with a vision of the deaths of everyone in Elsinore Castle, similar to the play's ending.
-Ophelia manipulates events to achieve a different outcome.
+Ophelia then manipulates events to achieve a different outcome.
 If the player does nothing, the events unfold as in the play and everyone dies.
 After Ophelia's first death, a time loop begins where she wakes up at the moment of Hamlet where Prince Hamlet is behaving erratically in her room.
 Ophelia's actions directly affect the plot in sometimes unpredictable ways.
-If Ophelia continually talks to people in Elsinore castle about the supernatural dreams she has been having, the characters will send Ophelia off to an institution because they are convinced she has gone insane.
+If Ophelia continually talks to people in Elsinore Castle about the supernatural dreams she has been having, the characters will send Ophelia off to an institution because they are convinced she has gone insane.
 In order to convince Hamlet to ally with Ophelia and to have him trust her with his plot, the player must search Queen Gertrude's chambers for evidence that she was not complicit with the murder of her late husband.
 By confronting King Claudius with evidence that he has murdered Queen Gertrude, Claudius arranges a private meeting with Ophelia and murders her.

 The game enlarges Ophelia and Laertes' roles, and adds additional characters such as Othello, and Peter Quince from A Midsummer Night's Dream.
 Quince replaces the acting troupe from Hamlet, and is one of the few characters that is aware of Ophelia's time loop.
 Several characters have also been adapted for the game, making Rosencrantz and Guildenstern female and Ophelia and Laertes are biracial with experience of racial discrimination.
 A lady-in-waiting named Brit and a cook round out a more gender balanced cast.